 Here's an illusory musical tuning-fork, with only two tines.
 The figure on the right shows its perspective, with vanishing points.

-ILLUSIONS OF SHAPEClosely related to alignment illusions are those where a dominating pattern alters our judgment of a geometric shape.
-The example below is similar to the Zoelner, Wundt, and Herring illusions in which the pattern of short diagonal lines distorts the long parallel lines.
+ILLUSIONS OF SHAPEOur judgment of shapes can be fooled when a dominating background pattern is present.
+The example below is similar to the Zöllner, Wundt, and Herring illusions in which the pattern of short diagonal lines distorts the long parallel lines.
 [Yes, the horizontal lines are perfectly straight and parallel.
 Check them on the printed copy with a ruler.]

 These illusions take advantage of the way our brains process information containing repeating patterns.
 One regular pattern can dominate so strongly that other patterns appear distorted.

 A classic example is the pattern of concentric circles with a superimposed square.
 Though the sides of the square are absolutely straight, they appear curved.
 The straightness of the square's sides may be checked by laying a ruler along them.

 Perfectly straight and parallel lines superimposed on a pattern of radial lines seem to be curved, and the strength of the curvature depends on how near the straight line is to the center of the radiating lines.
 This is one of the Herring illusions.